With time and teamwork, Yerkes Observatory

 It took only two years to build Yerkes Observatory.
 But it will require a projected 10 years to renew, reclaim, and refurbish the building and grounds after more than a century of wear and tear, environmental damage, and deferred maintenance.
 Yerkes has commissioned a talented team of architects, landscape designers, artisans, and crafts and trades people to complete this awesome task.
 Many of them are local professionals and contractors, proud to be part of the effort to revive a community and international treasure.
-Follow their progress on our News page.

 Beautifying a Beaux Arts masterpiece.

 Building renovations have been ongoing since Yerkes Future Foundation took possession of the observatory from the University of Chicago in 2020, with replacement of weathered bricks on the front and rear parapets a priority.
 Decorative terracotta stonework on the front of the parapets is irreplaceable, so masonry crews have been removing the stones, marking them by location, storing them and then replacing them after the brickwork is repaired.